A natural coating that reduces food spoilage and packaging waste.

 Once picked, harvested, or butchered, our food is on borrowed time.
 Add in a labyrinthian supply chain, and by the time that our avocado or steak, apple or chicken breast, reaches its final destination, it has only a few hours to a few days before the natural processes of decomposition take hold.

 Because of this, the world wastes one third of the food it produces each year.
 In the U.S. alone, approximately $42 billion worth of fruit and vegetables are thrown out over that same period.
 Food waste is both a problem for the industry and public health.

-Cambridge Crops is pioneering a natural, ultra-thin water-based coating that is applied to food to slow the exchange of gasses that cause decay.
+Mori is pioneering a natural, ultra-thin water-based coating that is applied to food to slow the exchange of gasses that cause decay.
 About the thickness of two red blood cells or just a fraction of the width of a human hair, their coating is tasteless and invisible, giving food a drastically longer shelf life, without altering it in any way.